flagship-io/flagship-nginx-module/README.md

 # Flagship Module for Nginx

-## Introduction

-Flagship IO perform the operation of feature management at the front-end level (JavaScript) or back-end level (web application languages such as Java, Android, iOS, PHP, TypeScript, etc ...).
-Many clients however employ significant caching strategies for performance reasons.
-Using this strategy prevent the HTTP requests to reach the back-end application servers, because a front-facing web server responds directly with a cached version in nginx of the requested page.
-Unfortunately in this case, the back-end SDKs cannot be used, since the logic of feature management that happens in the back-end application won't execute anyway.
-To put it another way, code that execute feature management techniques will never be executed.

-To solve this issue, we created the Flagship nginx module for one of the most popular web servers on the market today to provide a solution for this problem.
-At the web server level, this allows to determine which feature will be utilized by each visitor using Go wrapper for C, so that we can perform feature management in web sever level.
-As a result, the server can respond with a cached version of the proper variation using table key/value provided by nginx, allowing regular caching schemes to function normally.

-In brief, we introduce web experimentation at the web server level with this new module.
-This is a new level that sits in between the front-end and the nginx web server.

 ## Usage

 ### General concepts

-Since nginx is written in C language, we wrote our module flagship in C to achieve maximal performance, using native module and built-in module developement kit.
+Since Nginx is written in C language, we wrote our module flagship in C to achieve maximal performance, using native module and built-in module developement kit.
 The wrapper contains 2 major functions :

 - init_sdk which is the function that initialize the wrapper with environment_id, api_key, polling_interval, log_level, tracking_enabled
 - get_all_flags which is the function that return all flags based on specific visitor using visitor_id and visitor_context, and return a string that form flag_key:flag_value combination.

-The idea is to store the flag combination in cache table as a key, that refer to the page cached, so each time the visitor trigger a http request he will get the cached page version which corresponds to him.
+The idea is to store the flag combination in cache table as a key, that refer to the page cached, so each time the visitor trigger an http request he will get the cached page version which corresponds to him.

 ### Installation